natritmeyer/countercheck/README.md

 * Use of dependency injection (framework broken down into separate concerns)
 * Pushes best practice in test case design

+## Installation

+1. Clone this repo
+2. Delete the `.git` directory
+3. Push the code to your own repo and customise as required

 ## Toolchain requirements

 Countercheck is set up to install its toolchain dependencies using SDKMAN.
 If you've got it installed simply run